oyeb/simQuad/README.md

 @devs install necessary packages via Synaptic package manager on Ubuntu and create another `.md` (markdown) file with tutorials, links, reference/manual pages for these packages.

-{@Ananth,Aditya: Split this job among yourselves, you two gotta read about all these anyways}.

 # Current status
 * FuncAnimation works fine, it is fast enough for our simulations.
 * Simulation dynamics complete.